Characteristic functions of measures on geometric rough paths: Expected signature

 \begin{example} We apply Proposition~\ref{prop_infRadUnique} to the L{\'e}vy–Khintchine formula established in~\cite{FrizShekhar12}.
-Equip $T(\R^d)$ with the projective extension of the $\ell^1$ norm on $\R^d$ as usual.
-The lift $\Lyons(\x)$ of a L{\'e}vy process $\x$ in $\R^d$ with triplet $(a,b,K)$ may be viewed as a random variable in the space of geometric $p$-rough paths $G\Omega_q(\R^d)$ for any $p > 2$ by adding appropriate adjustments for jumps (see~\cite{Williams01} Section~2).
-As the evaluation map $\II^p_{[0,T]}:G\Omega_p(\R^d) \mapsto S_p(\R^d) \subset G(\R^d)$ is continuous by Corollary~\ref{cor_contD1}, the signature $\Lyons(\x)_{0,T} =: X$ is a well-defined (Borel) $G(\R^d)$-valued random variable.
+Recall that every L{\'e}vy process in $\R^d$ admits a natural lift to a $G\Omega_p(\R^d)$-valued random variable $\X$ for any $p > 2$ by adding appropriate adjustments for jumps (see~\cite{Williams01} Section~2).
+Let $(a,b,K)$ denote the triplet of the L{\'e}vy process.